nodejs/node/doc/api/dgram.markdown

 re-used.
 Note that DNS lookups will delay the time that a send takes place, at least until the next tick.
 The only way to know for sure that a send has taken place is to use the callback.

+If the socket has not been previously bound with a call to `bind`, it's assigned a random port number and bound to the "all interfaces" address (0.0.0.0 for IPv4-only systems, ::0 for IPv6 and dual stack systems).

 Example of sending a UDP packet to a random port on `localhost`;